Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/klaviyo-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Intercom - Klaviyo**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Klaviyo**.
-2. Enter a name and API key.
+3. Enter a name and API key.
-3. Map an Amplitude field to Klaviyo email.
+4. Map an Amplitude field to Klaviyo email.
 Klaviyo requires the user ID to be valid email format.
-4. Save when finished.
+5. Save when finished.

 ## Send a cohort